 - 4 weeks – Neurosonology

-Available electives: Neurosurgery, ICU EEG Monitoring, Stroke, Infectious Disease, Palliative Care, Emergency Point-of-Care Ultrasound, Neuroanesthesia, Neuro-Interventional Radiology.
+Available electives: Neurosurgery, ICU EEG Monitoring, Stroke, Infectious Disease, Palliative Care, Emergency Critical Care Ultrasound, Neuroanesthesia, Neuro-Interventional Radiology.

 Education and Didactics

 Salary and Benefits

 Salary is very competitive nationally and is commensurate with PGY-5 and PGY-6 training levels.
-Fellows are given a generous yearly educational allowance for attendance of national meetings and extra-curricular training.
-A total of 15 days (three weeks) of vacation time are given per year.
-Additional medical, dental and retirement benefits are available, as well.
+Fellows are given a generous yearly educational allowance to attend national meetings and extra-curricular training.
+A total of 15 days (three weeks) vacation time are given per year.
+Additional medical, dental, and retirement benefits are also available.

 How to Apply

 We participate in the Neurocritical Care Fellowship Match Program via the SF Match and receive applications via the Central Application System (CAS).
-For inquiries about the application process, fellowship positions listed outside the match or any questions about our program please email Stephen Figueroa, Fellowship Director, and Regina McGarry, Fellowship Administrative Assistant.
+For inquiries about the application process, fellowship positions listed outside the match, or any questions about our program, please email Stephen Figueroa, Fellowship Director, or Regina McGary, Fellowship Administrative Assistant.

 Cyrus Dastur, M.D.
 (University of California - Irvine) – Assistant Professor, Director of Neurocritical Care

 Stanley Lue, M.D.
 (Swedish Medical Center - Seattle, WA) – Private Practice

 Aashish Patel, D.O.
 (JFK Medical Center) – Private Practice

 Bappaditya Ray, M.D.
 (University of Oklahoma) – Assistant Professor

 Stephen Figueroa, M.D.
 (UT Southwestern) – Assistant Professor, Neurocritical Care Fellowship Director

 Fazeel Siddiqui, M.D.
 (Southern Illinois University) – Fellowship in Neurointerventional Stroke